New all-age Safe Spaces service to deliver care for those in mental health crisis

 This could include experiencing severe anxiety, panic attacks, suicidal thoughts, intense depression or feelings of disassociation.

-The service is run by the mental health charities The Cellar Trust and Mind in Bradford and replaces former safer space services Sanctuary, Haven and the children’s overnight service.
+The service is run by the mental health charities The Cellar Trust and Bradford District and Craven Mind and replaces former safer space services Sanctuary, Haven and the children’s overnight service.

 Crisis support workers will deliver work alongside volunteers in local hubs and crisis cafes as well as an additional overnight service for children and young people.

-The first location to open as part of the launch is the Bradford Hub at Mind in Bradford which opened on Friday (July 1 2022).
+The first location to open as part of the launch is the Bradford Hub at Bradford District and Craven Mind which opened on Friday (July 1 2022).

 Safe Spaces Programme Director Heather Butcher said: